denzelrenner/LIFE4136-Group1-Rotation2/README.md

 select tetraploid_g46214_bbox_domains,(tetraploid_g46214 and resi 5-42) or (tetraploid_g46214 and resi 66-90)
 ```
 Now navigate to the header of pymol and select the plugin tab, select APBS electrostatics.
 Select the drop down menu in the selection entry field (selection:[       ]) and select `polymer & tetraploid_g46214` to produce an object showing the electrostatic potential across the whole tetraploid protein only.
-Now that you have done that you can run the `tetraploid_image_generation.py` script to get your nice figures that show the protein and its electrostatic potential at 90 degree angles
+When that has completed a pop up will ask you to close something and you shoudl select yes.
+Now repeat the steps outlined before but now select `polymer & tetraploid_g46214_bbox_domains` to be able to produce an object showing the electrostatic potential across the bbox domains only.
+NOTE, if you do not have sufficient RAM the electrostatic potential will only be coloured across portions of the protein.
+If that occurs close all other running applications on your device and rereun the steps.

-In the pyMOL commmand line input
+Now we have everything we need to produce our images and you can run the `tetraploid_image_generation.py` script to get your nice figures that show the protein and its electrostatic potential at 90 degree angles.
+In the pyMOL commmand line you can should enter the command below"

 ```bash
 run ~/path/to/python/script/tetraploid_image_gen.py